 She hugged me quickly and kissed Daddy’s cheek.
 “Thanks again, Blanche.
 I’ll swing by next week to pick it up.
 I don’t want Jimmy to see it until that night.”

-Locking the door to the shop, I thought about how I’d spent the first year after my divorce floundering, trying to get my footing as a single mom at the age of 20.
-I stayed home with Mama, helping her cook and clean and care for Jackson, but rarely left home, even for church, keeping myself emotionally locked up in the solitude of shame.
-Eventually, I took a part-time job at the library, began attending church again and visiting the sewing circle meetings with Mama on Wednesday nights.
+I’d spent the first year after my divorce floundering, trying to get my footing as a single mom at 20.
+I stayed home with Mama, helping her cook and clean and care for Jackson, but rarely left home, even for church.
+Instead, I kept myself emotionally locked up in the solitude of shame.
+Eventually, I took a part-time job at the library, began attending church again, and visiting the sewing circle meetings with Mama on Wednesday nights.
 I also started writing a column for the local newspaper.

-Daddy grunted and looked disgusted as he opened the driver’s side door.
+Daddy grunted with disgust as he opened the driver’s side door.
 “I’ll wait for you in the car.
 I can only feign politeness for so long with that man.”

-“What’s that fool even talking about, saying we should get involved in the conflict over there?”
-Daddy said, fuming as he read the paper.
-“There is no way we should be sending our boys over there.
+“What’s that fool even talking about, saying we should get involved in the Vietnam conflict?”
+Daddy slapped the folded newspaper onto the table.
+“There is no way we should send our boys over there.
 Who does that man think he is?
 Moves in here from the city and then acts like he knows it all.
-I am telling you – I have half a mind to go into that office and tell that editor what an ignoramus he is.”
+I have half a mind to go into that office and tell that editor what an ignoramus he is.”

-Stanley’s name was off-limits in our house and Daddy wasn’t thrilled with me submitting a column to the newspaper but said maybe my lifestyle column would help to offset the drivel Stanley wrote on the opinion page each Sunday.
+Stanley’s name was off-limits in our house from then on.
+Daddy wasn’t thrilled with me submitting a column to the newspaper but said maybe my lifestyle column would help to offset the drivel Stanley wrote on the opinion page each Sunday.

-The newspaper office buzzed with the noise of reporters on the phone, typewriter keys clicking, the press in the back running, and sports reporters commenting on the latest home run by Mickey Mantel.
+The newspaper office buzzed with the noise of reporters on the phone, typewriter keys clicking, the press in the back running, and sports reporters commenting on the latest home run by Mickey Mantle.

 Reporter Jerry Simms looked up from his typewriter, sliding a pencil behind his ear.
 He jerked his head toward Stanley’s office door on the other side of the office.
 “You know the drill.
 Hand it to Stanley so he knows it’s here.”